 The Homepage of Banghua Zhu

-I’m an incoming assistant professor at UW ECE, with adjunct appointments in CSE.
+I’m an assistant professor at UW ECE, with adjunct appointment in CSE.
+I lead the Foundation Model and Reinforcement Learning Research Lab (FMRL2) at UW.

 I received my PhD from the Department of EECS, UC Berkeley.
 I am very fortunate to have been advised by Prof. Jiantao Jiao and Prof. Michael I. Jordan.
 I am a recipient of the 2023 David J. Sakrison Memorial Prize from Berkeley EECS for truly outstanding PhD research.